uvdsl/solid-web-ldsig/README.md

 ![screenshot](https://github.com/uvdsl/solid-web-ldsig/blob/main/img/preview.png?raw=true)

 ## Requirement
-The app needs to be served in an HTTPS context.
+The app needs to be served in an HTTPS context (or from localhost).
 Otherwise, `crypto.subtle` is not accessible (which is by design).

 ## Build and run using Docker
 ```